-Since it's inception in 2020, the SWDLN has grown to 119 people representing 41 different organizations.
-Through collaboration the SWDLN has hosted numerous meetings/webinars that range from soil health, drought reporting, to drought management on the ranch; created 23 case studies, produced 21 drought-related podcasts.
+Since its inception in 2020, the SWDLN has grown to over 120 people representing 40+ different organizations.
+Through collaboration the SWDLN has hosted numerous meetings/webinars that range from soil health to drought reporting to drought management on the ranch.
+Collaborative efforts within the SWDLN have also created 29 case studies, produced 22 drought-related podcasts, hosted monthly drought briefings and more.
+Grant funding was awarded through NRCS for the Climate-Smart Indigenous Agriculture project in 2021.
+Partners on the project met through SWDLN interactions (Santa Ana Pueblo, Intertribal Agriculture Council, National Drought Mitigation Center, USDA SW Climate Hub and USGS SW Climate Adaptation Science Center).

-2023 Teams
+2024 Teams

 Teams are formed based on the region's current needs.
-The teams for 2023 are; Drought in Agriculture, Indigenous Collaboration, Monitoring & Impact Reporting, Projections to People, and Sharing Management Practices.
+The teams for 2024 are Drought in Agriculture, Indigenous Collaboration, Monitoring & Impact Reporting, Fire & Climate Adaptation and Sharing Management Practices.

 Each team sets goals for the year and chooses leadership teams during the SWDLN annual meeting.
-The teams work on current needs in an effort to help resource managers prepare for and mitigation drought events.
+The teams work on current needs in an effort to help resource managers prepare for and mitigate drought events.